|First Name||Last Name||Title|

 Lori attended school at Eastern Washington University and received a degree in Business and Marketing.
 She and her husband have two sons.
 She enjoys hiking, traveling and photography.
 The best thing about her job is working with the people and the flexibility that allows her to spend time with her family.

-Bill has been with the PMC means Plant Materials Center More since April, 2006.
+Bill has been with the PMC since April 2006.
 He came here with a long background in farming in the county.
 Bill worked and ran their family farm most of his life.
-His experience and skills are invaluable to the PMC means Plant Materials Center More.
+His experience and skills are invaluable to the PMC.
 He maintains and repairs equipment that ranges from a 1950 Ferguson T 030 tractor to a later model Case 125 Maxxum.
 Bill runs the lifting crew during plant harvest in the winter and is responsible for bringing all of the bare root seedlings into our packing shed.
 He and his wife Dorothea enjoy camping, bicycling and gardening.

 Tom serves as the Executive Director of the Washington Association of Conservation Districts, a nonprofit organization formed in 1942 to serve and support Washington’s conservation districts.